akarle/judge-mental/data/README.md

 ## Required Directory Structure

 The following directory structure should be followed.
-With this structure, all one needs to do to run `judge.py` is to first run `data_manip.py`.
-The latter requires the data to be in this format.
+With this structure, all one needs to do to run `../court/law_school.py` (the script to train judges) is to first run `./data_manip.py`.
+The former requires the data to be in this format.

 Info on how to get the data further down.